Gateway Commercial Finance

 Controlling Inventory Costs

-If you are a manufacturer, wholesaler, or retailer the cost of inventory can be a substantial part of your expenses so it is crucial that you learn to manage inventory efficiently.
-As a manufacturer, you spend money upfront to stock your shelves with the raw material needed to be converted into finished goods.
-As a wholesaler or retailer, you need to maintain enough products on your shelves to meet the needs of your customers.
-In either case, you lose business if you cannot fill customers’ orders on a timely basis and increase expenses if you keep too much inventory on hand.
+Suppose you are a manufacturer, wholesaler, or retailer.
+In that case, the cost of inventory can be a substantial part of your expenses, so it is crucial that you learn to manage inventory efficiently.
+As a manufacturer, you spend money upfront to stock your shelves with the raw materials needed to be converted into finished goods.
+As a wholesaler or retailer, you need to maintain enough products on your shelves to meet your customers’ needs.
+In either case, you lose business if you cannot fill customers’ orders on time and increase expenses if you keep too much inventory.

 The cost of keeping inventory on the shelves

-Keeping too much stock on hand is expensive, not just for the out-of-pocket costs for product and cash flow financing costs if required, but also for the cost of storage space, insurance, obsolescence, and labor to handle product.
+Keeping too much stock on hand is expensive, not just for the out-of-pocket costs for product and cash flow financing costs if required, but also for storage space, insurance, obsolescence, and labor to handle the product.

 Making sales projections to minimize inventory costs

-Projecting your inventory needs can be complicated but is critical to keep customers happy and costs low.
-You need to look at your previous period sales trends to help ascertain your current needs.
-Previous period may include days, weeks, months or years.
+Projecting your inventory needs can be complicated, but keeping customers happy and costs low is critical.
+You need to look at your previous period’s sales trends to help ascertain your current needs.
+Last periods may include days, weeks, months, or years.
 You also need to understand the changes in customer tastes.
-Using the computer and cell phone repair business, you need to how the market is shifting so you have the right type of inventory.
-Customers’ taste in cell phones, for example, may shift from one product to another.
+Using the computer and cell phone repair business, you need to know how the market is shifting to have the correct inventory type.
+For example, customers’ tastes in cell phones may change from one product to another.
 You need inventory to handle the shift in customer taste.